Aibakins/RPG2/README.md

 ====
 * Merchant Traders instead of a stupid sign shop
 * Rage (displayed using the XP bar) (Working on at the moment)
-* Boss Mobs: Wither
+* Boss Mobs: Flying Witch!
 * Perhaps an Attribute to increase armor.

 Item Attributes (Also works on Armor)
 ====